igorkasyanchuk/execution_time/README.md

 Sometime you can see that there are more SQL queries or allocated objects because Ruby is just loading objects in memory or verifying connection to the DB.

+## How to disable/enable metrics output in the console

+If you need to disable gem in the console you can do it by `ExecutionTime.disable!`.
+And later enable with `ExecutionTime.enable!`.

+By default gem is enabled.

 ## Contributing

 You are welcome to contribute.